 See our Ratings Methodology.

-Canstar Blue commissions Colmar Brunton to survey 3,000 Australian consumers across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have made a purchase from a supermarket in the past month – in this case, 2,925 Australians were surveyed.
+Canstar Blue commissioned Colmar Brunton to survey 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
+The outcomes reported are the results from customers within the survey group who have visited and made a purchase from a physical supermarket in the last month – in this case, 2,931 people.